npg70/galbreath-old/people/galbreath-archibald-1798.md

 Archibald was a sailor[^anne-birth] and fisherman[^archibald-birth][^niel-birth][^john-birth].

-There does exist an 1841 Census record of Archibald and Margaret Galbreath[^1841] (and only them, no children are listed) on "Queens Street, Campbeltown, Argyllshire, Scotland."
-It gives an estimated birth year of 1781 for both of them, and gives his occupation as "fisher."
-The two children we know who got married, did so before 1841, so this seems possible.

 The interweb gives various accounts of the Archibald Galbreath who married Margaret McMillian:

 Best Canidate: